wkumari/draft-wkumari-dhc-capport/README.md

    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

-Kumari, et al.            Expires June 5, 2015                  [Page 8]

-Internet-Draft             DHCP Captive-Portal             December 2014

-   Thanks for Fred Baker for detailed review and comments.
+   Thanks to Fred Baker and Asbjorn Tonnesen for detailed review and comments.
 Also great thanks to Joel Jaeggli for providing feedback and text.

 9. Normative References